-1.1 When sworn employees have court appearances on a scheduled workday, they will leave work with a sufficient amount of time to make the scheduled appearance.

-1.2 A vehicle will be supplied for transportation to court.
-If a vehicle is not available, the sworn employee will be transported to and from court.
+- 1.1 When officers have court appearances on a scheduled workday, they will leave work with a sufficient amount of time to make the scheduled appearance. - 1.2 A vehicle will be supplied for transportation to court.
+If a vehicle is not available, the officer will be transported to and from court.